Mago0643/HaxeExamples/README-en.md

 # Copyright
 * If Theres `// Please no use` in some code, **Please don't use them.**
 * I will credit somebody if that code is not mine.

+# Translation
+* If you want to translation these docs, do the translation and pull request the file.
+* Anybody can do that contains edit/add files.